 Historical Archetypes and Mythology is a comparative survey of a wide variety of cross-cultural myths, epics, and legends and the archetypal patterns that inform their universal themes.
-Students will examine how mythic storytelling transcends geographical, historical, and cultural boundaries and informs contemporary forms of entertainment and communication, including film, TV, music, and other story-based media.
+Students will examine how mythic storytelling transcends geographical, historical, and cultural boundaries and compare the connections between historical examples of mythic storytelling and their modern counterparts.